Get to Know Research Services

 H. Grace Jang, PhD

-Grace Jang has been a Research Program Manager at WRF since 2009.
+Grace Jang has been a Research Principal at WRF since 2009.
 Dr. Jang is currently the lead on WRF’s Waterborne Pathogens in Distribution and Plumbing Systems Research Area.
 She received her BS degree in environmental engineering, her MS degrees in environmental engineering and biomedical engineering, and her PhD in environmental engineering from Arizona State University.

 Areas of Expertise: Biofilms, Biofiltration, Microbes & Pathogens, Water Quality, Premise Plumbing